michaelgrosner/tribeca/README.md

 Feel free to run `make test` anytime.

-To rebuild the application with your modifications, please run `npm install` or directly `npm run postinstall`.
+To rebuild the application with your modifications, see `make `help` and choose a target.

-To rebuild the C++ shared objects with your modifications, please run `make`.

 To pipe the output to stdout, execute the application in the foreground with `nodejs K.js` or `node K`.